-This report provides the background information for the stormwater network to support the development of the MBRC LGIP and provide comprehensive network planning for 2021-2036.
+This report provides the background information for the stormwater network, to support the development of the MBRC LGIP, providing a comprehensive network planning for the period from 2021 to 2036.

-Council plans, delivers and maintains a variety of stormwater infrastructure broadly divided into stormwater quantity and quality.
-The stormwater quantity trunk infrastructure network provides conveyance and flood immunity, while the stormwater quality trunk infrastructure network provides treatment.
+MBRC plans, delivers and maintains a variety of stormwater infrastructure broadly divided into stormwater quantity and quality.
+The stormwater quantity trunk infrastructure network provides conveyance and flood immunity, whilst the stormwater quality trunk infrastructure network provides treatment.